abdel2000-dply/alx-files_manager/README.md

 # ALX File Manager

-This project is a comprehensive summary of the back-end trimester in the ALX Software Engineering program, focusing on key concepts such as authentication, NodeJS, MongoDB, Redis, pagination, and background processing.
-The objective is to build a simple platform that allows users to upload and view files.
+A backend application developed with Node.js, MongoDB, and Redis, enabling users to securely upload, manage, and view files.
+The project features user authentication using Basic Auth, file permission controls

 ## Features